Overview

 Next Practice:

-The Pancha Mahabhutas-WATER
+The Pancha Mahabhutas-FIRE

 We continue our journey through the 5 great Elements.

-• It is downward moving.
+• It is upward moving.